TapPineapple/my-hugo-website/content/posts/plscnotes.md

   * Duverger's Law; fear of wasted vote
   * vote your second choice to avoid least preferred candidate from winning
   * but people some still vote 'third party'
-    * when do people vote for 'third' party in UUS presidential elections?
+    * when do people vote for 'third' party in US presidential elections?
 * Summary
   * Winner take all
   * people don't want to waste their votes.